 The Chapel of Our Lady of Rosary and the Church of Our Lady of Remedies are also worth a visit.

 St. Jerome’s Fort

 Also known as Nani Daman Fort by the locals, the Fort was completed in 1672.
 The Fort is situated next to the main fishing Jetty.
-The Fort has 3 bastions with a huge statue of St. Jerome.
+It has 3 bastions with a huge statue of St. Jerome.
 The precincts of the Fort also house the church of Our Lady of the Sea.

-The lighthouse near the Moti Daman Fort was built by the Portuguese and is also one of the best places to visit if you want to have a panoramic view of Moti Daman, Nani Daman, beach and the sea.
+The lighthouse near the Moti Daman Fort was built by the Portuguese, and is also one of the best places to visit if you want to have a panoramic view of Moti Daman, Nani Daman, beach and the sea.

 It’s an amazing place for photography enthusiasts as the location is quite vibrant.
 Also, the journey by road to the lighthouse is quite exciting as you drive parallel to the big walls of the fort, which are also lit up in different colours during the night.

 The Daman Market is a special and a popular place amongst the tourists.
 As per my interaction with the locals, Daman Market has a wide range of things on sale from deodorants, perfumes, belts, watches, shoes, makeup for women, accessories, handbags to almost every other thing you can imagine.